tsoding/Noq/README.md

 ## Rules and Shapes

-The two main entities of the languare are Rules and Shapes.
+The two main entities of the language are Rules and Shapes.
 A rule defines pattern (head) and it's corresponding substitution (body).
 The rule definition has the following syntax:

 ```
 <name:symbol> :: <head:expression> = <body:expression>